centre-for-humanities-computing/DaCy/docs/index.rst

 DaCy is a Danish text processing pipeline built using SpaCy.
 At the time of writing, it has achieved State-of-the-Art performance on part-of-speech (POS) tagging, named-entity recognition (NER) and Dependency parsing for Danish.
-For an continually updated benchmarkcheck out section on
+For an continually updated benchmark check out section on
 `state-of-art <https://centre-for-humanities-computing.github.io/DaCy/docs/_build/html/performance.general.html#state-of-the-art>`__.

 This website contains the documentation for DaCy as well as an introduction to how to